SeatPlan Logo

 What is the best opera for beginners?

 Some of the most famous operas are staged in London every year and are a great place to start because of their recognisable music and stories.
-These include Puccini’s La bohème, about four struggling artists in Paris; Bizet’s tragic tale of jealousy, Carmen, and Mozart's mischievous comic opera Cosi Fan Tutte.
+These include Puccini’s La Boheme, about four struggling artists in Paris; Bizet’s tragic tale of jealousy, Carmen, and Mozart's mischievous comic opera The Marriage of Figaro.

 Where can I watch opera shows in London?

 The London Coliseum is the home of the English National Opera, and one of the best places to watch opera in the world.
-The prestigious Royal Opera House in Covent Garden and open-air Opera Holland Park are two other world-class opera houses in the capital.
-They offer a varied programme of classical operas and new work every year.
+The prestigious Royal Opera House in Covent Garden is another major venue, home to the Royal Opera Company.
+Finally, Opera Holland Park presents world-class opera in the open air.
+All three venues offer a varied programme of classical operas and new work every year.

 Are there rules for what to wear to the opera in London?